Opening Hours - Monday to Friday 09:00 - 17:00, Saturday 09:00 - 1300

 The Emergency Stop Manoeuvre

-The Emergency Stop may not strictly be classed as a manoeuvre however, your examiner may still ask you to show them this during your test to prove to them that you have a good response rate and hazard perception skills too!
+The Emergency Stop may not strictly be classed as a maneuver however, your examiner may still ask you to show them this during your test to prove to them that you have a good response rate and hazard perception skills too!

 If you are asked to demonstrate this, this is a chance to show your examiner that you stop the vehicle in a quick, safe and controlled manner.